Philosophy and Religion, Part 6

-Forty-six more years have now passed since the Tricontinental.
-A lot has been achieved in that time, including our South African democratic breakthrough, eighteen years ago, and the unbanning of the ANC, twenty-two years ago.
+Forty-eight more years have now passed since the Tricontinental.
+A lot has been achieved in that time, including our South African democratic breakthrough, twenty years ago, and the unbanning of the ANC and the SACP, twenty-four years ago.

 The full defeat of Imperialism has not yet occurred.
 What we can positively say is that from early in the 20th-Century the historical agenda was set by the liberation movements, and that Imperialism represents the degeneration and the decline of bourgeois class power, and not its heyday.

 This gigantic movement and huge change was achieved with the weapon of theory.
-In other words, it had a conscious philosophy.
+In other words, the movement had a conscious philosophy.

-46 years ago Amilcar Cabral [see image, above] in the speech to the Tricontinental that has always been known by the title “Weapon of Theory” (attached, and linked via the download, below) also said the following:
+48 years ago Amilcar Cabral, in the speech to the Tricontinental that has always been known by the title “Weapon of Theory” (attached, and linked via the download, below) said the following: